ElArkk/jax-unirep/paper/paper.md

 some of whom might want to process only a single sequence, while others might be operating in batch mode.
-`get_reps()` also correctly handles sequences of multiple lengths, further reducing the cognitive load for end-users.
+`get_reps()` also correctly handles sequences of multiple lengths, further simplifying usage for end-users.
 As usual, tests are provided,
 bringing the same degree of confidence as we would expect from tested software.